Two-sample Test using Projected Wasserstein Distance: Two-sample Testing using IPM

 \end{proposition}

-A similar result has been presented in~\citep{gao2020finitesample}.
-For the sake of completeness, we attach the proof for this theorem in the Appendix.

-We can develop a two-sample test using projected Wasserstein distance based on Corollary~\ref{Corollary:IPM:accept} and Proposition~\ref{Proposition:Rademacher}.
-It turns out that the acceptance region does not depend on the dimension of the support of distributions, but only on the number of samples and the dimension of projected spaces.
+We can develop a two-sample test using the projected Wasserstein distance based on Corollary~\ref{Corollary:IPM:accept} and Proposition~\ref{Proposition:Rademacher}.
+Except for the second-order moment term, the acceptance region does not depend on the dimension of the support of distributions, but only on the sample size and the dimension of projected spaces.